arcavios/scooze/README.md

 ## Contributing

-If you find a bug :bug:, please open a [bug report](https://github.com/allenai/python-package-template/issues/new?assignees=&labels=bug&template=bug_report.md&title=).
+If you find a bug 🐛, please open a [bug report](https://github.com/allenai/python-package-template/issues/new?assignees=&labels=bug&template=bug_report.md&title=).
-If you have an idea for an improvement or new feature :rocket:, please open a [feature request](https://github.com/allenai/python-package-template/issues/new?assignees=&labels=Feature+request&template=feature_request.md&title=).
+If you have an idea for an improvement or new feature 🚀, please open a [feature request](https://github.com/allenai/python-package-template/issues/new?assignees=&labels=Feature+request&template=feature_request.md&title=).

 ---